nirkons/Basic-Hass-Dash/README.md

 Discussion:
 https://community.home-assistant.io/t/very-basic-homeassistant-dashboard-for-e-ink-devices-and-kiosk-apps/61002

-Notice: This repo is not actively maintained, due to the dynamic nature of HASS development, this may not work anymore or require further configuration (for example, this uses the Legacy API and must be enabled in new versions of HASS, the legacy API feature might be dropped in future releases and this dashboard will cease to work)
+Notice: This repo is not actively maintained, but has been updated at the beginning of 2021 to support the latest API with long lived token

 This basic HA dashboard is great for E-ink devices with a browser going as far back as the Kindle 2 (using Advanced mode browser), and also for all the Kiosk browsers on the Play store/App store that fail to run the original HomeAssistant dashboard.

-There are four types of dashboards at your disposal split into two categories: Local (A Homeassistant installation which is NOT exposed to the internet and does not use an SSL certificate) and Cloud (A homeassistant installation that is exposed and is using a domain name with an SSL certificate).
+There are 2 types of dashboards at your disposal split into two categories: Local (A Homeassistant installation which is NOT exposed to the internet and does not use an SSL certificate) and Cloud (A homeassistant installation that is exposed and is using a domain name with an SSL certificate).
   - Manual local dashboard  - Use this template and edit/add your own table cells on your own and set only the specific devices you want (including Sensors)

   - Automatic local dashboard - Gets all your HomeAssistant devices automatically (disregards Groups, Sensors, Automations, Scripts, Update notifications and Persistant Notifications).

-- Manual cloud dashboard - Use this template and edit/add your own table cells on your own and set only the specific devices you want (including Sensors) using your exposed installation and Integromat (free tier)

-- Automatic cloud dashboard - Gets all your HomeAssistant devices automatically (disregards Groups, Sensors, Automations, Scripts, Update notifications and Persistant Notifications) using your exposed installation and Integromat (free tier)

 ### Installation & Configuration
 For all dashboards, you will need to add in the http module in your HomeAssistant configuration.yaml